GoblinPakage/Kafka_tp/tp-kafka-api/README.md

 ##### Questions
 * [ ] What are the benefits to use a Schema Registry for messages ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html)
+    Confluent Schema Registry provides a serving layer for your metadata.
+It provides a RESTful interface for storing and retrieving your Avro®, JSON Schema, and Protobuf schemas.

 * [ ] Where are stored schemas information ?
+    Schema Registry lives outside of and separately from your Kafka brokers.

 * [ ] What is serialization ?
 [Help](https://developer.confluent.io/learn-kafka/kafka-streams/serialization/#serialization)
+    Serialization is a general term that covers deserializing and serializing.
+        When you push an array of bytes through a deserializer, it gives you an object on the other end.
+        A serializer is just the opposite—you give it an object, and it returns an array of bytes

 * [ ] What serialization format are supported ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html#avro-json-and-protobuf-supported-formats-and-extensibility)
+    Avro, JSON, and Protobuf Supported Formats

 * [ ] Why is the Avro format so compact ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html#ak-serializers-and-deserializers-background)

 * [ ] What are the best practices to run a Schema Registry in production ?
 [Help1](https://docs.confluent.io/platform/current/schema-registry/index.html#sr-high-availability-single-primary) and [Help2](https://docs.confluent.io/platform/current/schema-registry/installation/deployment.html#running-sr-in-production)

 ##### Code